From appearing on TV to meeting two Mayors – how Kurk rose to fame

 Kurk, who lived happily at Andy’s Haven – a community garden and mini farm – was something of a local celebrity after frequently hitting the headlines.

-He first flew to fame after appearing on the BBC’s Urban Gardens and featuring in a winning entry for a photographic exhibition.
+He first flew to fame after appearing on the BBC’s Urban Jungle and featuring in a winning entry for a photographic exhibition.

 Kurk, who was 13 in March, was reared from the age of three by gardener Andy Moseley – who runs the Haven.
 He was brought there traumatised after a fox attack at nearby Bramble Farm – which killed all the other turkeys.